CodeFromJordan/Gloggr/README.md

 Gloggr
 ======

-Android app with the aim of helping you to manage and organise your video game backlog.
+Android app to assist with managing and organising your video game backlog.